-However, support is stronger than ever for the arts, with new grants and funding offered throughout the arts field.
-Currently, there is a grant of $5,000 available to American artists who are experiencing severe financial setbacks due to the coronavirus health crisis.
-Keep reading to discover just some of the many grants currently available!
+However, support is stronger than ever for the arts!
+On GrantWatch.com, there are new grants being listed every day that provide funding for artists.
+Keep reading below to discover just some of the many grants currently available!

 Find more music grants here.